6 Creative Plant Propagation Station Ideas

 This post may contain affiliate links.
 Please read our disclosure policy for more information.

-Below are a few ideas for upcycled vases and propagation plant stations.
-I hope they spark some ideas for your next decorative plant project!
+Plants like pothos, monstera, spider plants, and coleus re-root especially well.
+Below are a few ideas for upcycled vases and plant propagation stations to inspire your next decorative plant project.

 1. Spice Rack For Greenery

-This thrift store spice rack was in sad shape, but with a fresh coat of paint, it’s ready for a new life!
+This thrift store spice rack was in sad shape, but with a fresh coat of paint and new pulls, it’s ready for a new life!

 Thrift store makeover of a vintage wood spice rack that hangs on the wall and holds six spice bottle and has two pull out drawers at the bottom.
 This dated thrift store find was a dingy wooden piece missing the knobs to the drawers.
 Shown here upcycled into a beautiful and useful propagation station and given a fresh coat of aqua paint and new pull knobs that are rings in brass.
 Also added was a decorative applique painted aqua and has ornate edges and a faux key cut out in the center.
 The spice rack propagation station is hanging on a white wall with four of the six bottle with pothos plant cuttings for propagation.
 Below are plants and a stack of books.